iotaledger/integration-services/api/usage-ssi-bridge.md

 `GET /latest-document/{identity-id}`

-Get the latest version of an identity document (DID) from the Tangle.
+Get the latest version of an identity document (DID) from the IOTA Tangle.

 _Body:_